Personal life of Clint Eastwood: Marriage and divorce with Dina Ruiz

 Ruiz made cameos in two of Eastwood's films: Blood Work and True Crime (in which Fisher even appeared).
 In the summer of 2012, Dina, Morgan and Francesca starred with the band Overtone in a reality show for the E! network titled Mrs. Eastwood & Company, on which Clint appeared only occasionally.
-Also featured in the series was Dina's sister-in-law Jade Berti, granddaughter of comedy legend Groucho Marx.
-(By sheer coincidence, Marx's handprint square at Grauman's Chinese Theatre touches corners with Mr. Eastwood's; Berti viewed this as a sign of her relationship with Dina's brother, special effects coordinator Dominic Ruiz, being written "in stone and in the stars.")
-While promoting the show on Chelsea Lately, Dina said jokingly: "I hope we're still married when this is over!" – a reference to the apparent trend that many marriages on reality TV end in divorce.
+Also featured in the series was Dina's then-sister-in-law Jade Berti, granddaughter of comedy legend Groucho Marx.
+By sheer coincidence, Marx's handprint square at Grauman's Chinese Theatre touches corners with Mr. Eastwood's; Berti viewed this as a sign of her relationship with Dina's brother, special effects coordinator Dominic Ruiz, being written "in stone and in the stars."
+While promoting the show on Chelsea Lately, Dina said jokingly: "I hope we're still married when this is over!"—a reference to the apparent trend that many marriages on reality TV end in divorce.
+The last episode aired on July 22, one month before Eastwood made a now-infamous speech at the 2012 Republican National Convention, which ex-partner Fisher openly criticized as a publicity stunt to promote his forthcoming movie Trouble with the Curve.
+Mrs. Eastwood & Company did not return for a second season, and the following spring Dina checked herself into rehab for depression and anxiety.

-On August 28, 2013, Dina Eastwood announced that she and her husband had been living separately for an undisclosed length of time.
+In August 2013, Dina Eastwood announced that she and her husband had been living separately for an undisclosed length of time.
+An insider subsequently told Us Weekly that they actually split while her reality show was airing, and added, "Clint fell out of love with Dina a long time ago."
 By fall, Eastwood's wife filed for divorce after she withdrew her request for legal separation, citing irreconcilable differences.
-She asked for full custody of their then 16-year-old daughter, Morgan, as well as spousal support.
+She asked for full custody of their then-16-year-old daughter, Morgan, as well as spousal support, despite a prenuptial agreement waiving her right to the latter.
+Amid reports that Eastwood was trying to block her alimony request, Dina gave a televised interview on Bethenny, stating, "He's lovely, he hasn't done much.
+It's other people around him have done things that have blown me away."
 The divorce was finalized on December 22, 2014.
+Eastwood, in typical fashion, had no comment at all, and no terms of financial settlement were revealed in the divorce decree.